grodansparadis/can4vscp_paris/README.md

 This module is part of the VSCP project.
 It is free to use, modify and sell.
 The only thing we kindly ask is that improvements and extensions are contributed back to the project (at your will).
 This to make the project better for everyone.
 All design files is licensed under the MIT license.

-The full documentation for the module can be found [here](http://grodansparadis.github.io/can4vscp_paris/#/).
+The full documentation for the module can be found [here](http://grodansparadis.github.io/can4vscp-paris/docs/).

 ![](docs/images/paris1_800.png)

 In the repository you find the development files for the Kelvin NTC10K module.
-The project is also the base for a VSCP implemention on a Microchip 18F PIC device together with the [Kelvin NTC10K module](https://github.com/grodansparadis/can4vscp_kelvin_ntc10k)
+The project is also the base for a VSCP implementation on a Microchip 18F PIC device together with the [Kelvin NTC10K module](https://github.com/grodansparadis/can4vscp-kelvin-ntc10k)

 ## Abstract